-Based on Modular Fifteen (Corporate Governance) of the Executive Bylaws issued by the Capital Markets Authority in the State of Kuwait (Article No. 9 - 9 Item No. 4 which states that the agenda of the General Assembly must read the report of the audit committee); this report was made to be read in the meeting of the General Assembly of the Company to be held in the Second Quarter of 2021.
+As per the provisions of Module Fifteen (Corporate Governance) of the Executive Regulations issued by the Capital Markets Authority of the State of Kuwait (Article # 9 - 9 clause # 4 which provides that the items on the agenda of the general assembly should include the reading of the audit committee's report), this report has been prepared for the purpose of reading its contents during the company's general assembly intended to be held during the second quarter of 2022.

-The Company established the internal audit activity which is fully technically independent through direct reporting to the audit committee.
+The company established the internal audit function to be absolutely technically autonomous through the direct subordination to the Audit Committee.

-All members of the committee have academic qualifications and/or practical experience in the field of accounting and finance.
+All committee members have the education qualifications and/or the practical experience in the fields of accounting and finance.

-The secretary of committee records all the minutes of meetings of the committee stating the place, date, and the beginning and end hour of the meeting.
-The minutes of the meetings are givens serial numbers according to the year during which they were held, then they are recorded and maintained in a way to make them easily accessible.
-And based on the Committee's keenness to provide all the requited information and data in an accurate and timely manner for all members of the committee and/ or Board, the updated information and data that might be needed by any member are provided to the secretary of the committee.
+The general secretariat of the committee records all minutes of the committee's meetings, where the place, date and time of the meeting's start and end will have been indicated.
+The minutes of the meetings have been numbered consecutively for the year in which they were held, and they have been classified and preserved in a way that is easy to refer to.
+In the interest of the Committee to ensure the provision of all required information and data in an accurate and timely manner to all members of the Committee and/or the Board of Directors, all updated information and data that any member may need are available at the general secretary of the committee.